The Isère countryside around Notre-Dame-de-l'Osier

 Basilica and Chapel of Bon Rencontre linked to religious events dating from 1649 and 1657 and described by Pierre Port-Combet.

-The Madonna and the orientation table near the place known as Le Belvédère.
+The Madonna and the orientation table near the hamlet of Le Belvédère.

-Views of the Isère valley, the northern part of the Vercors massif, the Chartreuse massif, and the hills descending from the Chambaran forest.
+Views over the Isère valley, the northern part of the Vercors massif, the Chartreuse massif, and the hills sloping down from the Chambaran forest.

 The numerous walnut groves planted in straight rows.